netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

    the product export description are needed.

-The **export description** and the **tariff number** are taken from the respective **product attributes**, see also `Additional Product-Attributes`_.
+The **export description** and the **tariff number** are taken from the respective **product attributes**, see also `Additional Product Attributes`_.
 If the export description is not set, the product name will be used instead.

 The default values (e.g. Terms Of Trade) can be set in the module configuration.